 Two other prisons are in close proximity, in a fairly narrow wing of the building: the First and Second Corridors.

 To finish, a large terrace completed the building.
 As can be seen on the old engravings, it was covered in the modern period (XVII-XVIII centuries) of a large roof.

 It is reached by a wide door from the gardens of the high court.
 It is an underground gallery some sixty meters long, apparently dating in most of the second half of the 15th century.
 Its northern wall constitutes the wall of the second wall of the castle.
 Thanks to numerous loopholes (archers and gunboats), the defenders targeted the outer embankment and the access ramp.
 The gallery is covered with a broken cradle vault pierced with ducts for the evacuation of smoke from firearms.
 Extended by a covered walkway and connected to thewalkway located just above by a spiral staircase, it allowed the soldiers to follow the progress of the assailants in the ramp while screening them with projectiles.

-Winter beauty Below Dent d'Arclusaz Mountains, In opposite of this mountains a view of valley with the Alps and even the Mont Blanc
+Winter beauty Below Dent d'Arclusaz Mountains, In opposite of this mountains a view of valley with the Alps and even the Mont Blanc.

 Le Mont Blanc

-Now that Miolans is for sale, I do not know if a part remains open, a larger part is opened or it closes completely. of course I hope not for the latter!
+2018, Now that Miolans is for sale, I do not know if a part remains open or perhaps it closes completely.
+Of course I hope not for the latter!

 Rooms and prisons